keyuncheng/keyuncheng.github.io/posts/readings/paper/atc/atc12-azurelrc.md

 ## Weakness

-1. Non MDS in theory.
+1. LRCs are non-MDS codes.
 Additional storage overhead is introduced for the same fault tolerance.

-2. LRC is optimized for reconstructing data fragments but not parity.
+2. LRC is optimized for reconstructing data fragments but not (global) parity fragments.
 In terms of parity reconstruction, Weaver codes, HoVer codes and Stepped Combination codes can be more efficient.
-(It's desiable to tradeoff the parity reconstruction)